b3b logo contents graphic web site policy

 (Note: Our bear is really grilling and not barbequing.)

-I am offering you two versions of the origin:
+I am offering you three versions now of the origin:

 Here is The First Version: